-Many couples come to a marriage retreat as a result of infidelity.
-Usually it is a recently discovered affair that triggers emotional turmoil and a deep sense of crisis.
+Many couples have a marriage retreat to deal with infidelity.
+Often, it is a recently discovered affair that triggers emotional turmoil and a deep sense of crisis.

-Or sometimes a couple still suffers the aftermath of infidelity in the past that was never properly or fully repaired, and so it keeps reeking havoc and prevents partners from fully trusting or reconnecting.
+Or sometimes a couple still suffers from infidelity in the past that never got repaired, that keeps wreaking havoc, preventing them from fully trusting or reconnecting.

 It seems almost paradoxical that this can happen.
 But, many more times than not, it does.
 And, in fact, to really recover from an affair, it has to launch each partner to grow emotionally in a way that makes them operate more securely as a couple.